jesuslg123/simon-io-ha/README.md

 This integration is not officially endorsed by Simon S.A.
 It is an independent project using the [aiosimon-io](https://github.com/datakatalyst/aiosimon-io) library.

+**Important**: This integration requires users to obtain their own Simon iO API credentials.
+The author does not provide client IDs or secrets.

 ## Support

 For support and questions: